Crowded Fire’s Enrichment Fund for Theater Designers

 Crowded Fire’s Ignite Fund provides grants for professional development workshops and training opportunities, to purchase design tools and equipment, and to strengthen the economic sustainability of an arts practice.

-- The earliest start date for granted activities is September 1, 2019, with completion of activities by July 1, 2020 of the following year.
+- The earliest start date for granted activities is September 1, 2021, with completion of activities by September 1, 2022.

 ELIGIBILITY & CRITERIA